Modeling the effectiveness of radiation shielding materials for astronaut protection on Mars: Radiation environment

 Other phenomena that occur inside the atmosphere of Mars have a minor effect in the radiation condition on the planet.
 For example, \cite{Guo:2017} compared the short-term modulations of GCR-induced doses caused by local atmospheric pressure changes with the long-term solar modulation of GCR, and concluded that although the high-pressure atmosphere results in lower radiation levels, surface doses are mainly influenced by the second effect.
 Similarly, dust storms have insignificant effect in radiation doses, because dust density is much lower than atmospheric mean density \cite{Keating:2006, Norman:2014}.
-Negligible is also the effect by diurnal thermal tides and seasonal atmospheric variations \cite{Rafkin:2014}.
+The effect by diurnal thermal tides and seasonal atmospheric variations is also statistically smaller than the heliospheric modulation of GCR \cite{Rafkin:2014, Guo:2015}.

 At last, Mars lacks a global magnetic field \cite{Acuna:1998}.
 There is not an intrinsic magnetic field like Earth's.
 Only various regional magnetic fields have been detected, with intensities of 30-60 nT.
 These magnetic fields are remnants of the planet's ancient magnetosphere.
 In Earth, the analog situation is an active dynamo, located in the core of planet, which covers its bulk.
 As a result, charged particles easily impinge on the top layers of the Martian atmosphere, since there is not a mechanism (like the magnetic lines) able to deflect them and divert them to trajectories away from the surface.